FAT Forensics: A Python Toolbox for Algorithmic Fairness, Accountability and Transparency

-Some researchers have realised the widespread reliability issues of machine learning systems and proposed unified frameworks to assess and document them.
-For example, multiple researchers have proposed approaches to document data sets \cite{gebru2018datasheets,holland2018dataset} to ensure their high quality and reliability.
-A similar approach has been taken towards machine learning systems that are offered as services \cite{hind2018increasing} accessible through an Application Programming Interface (API).
-Such efforts are laudable, however they suffer from limited scope and a labour-intensive creation process, which may slow down the ML research and development cycle.
-Furthermore, self-reporting -- they are not audited -- means that some of their aspects may be subjective, hence may not reflect the true behaviour of the system, whether done intentionally or not.
-Certification, on the other hand, creates a need for external bodies, which seems impossible to achieve for all the machine learning systems that are somehow influencing human lives.
+Widespread reliability issues with ML systems have inspired a range of frameworks to assess and document them as well as report their quality, robustness and other (technical) properties through standardised mechanisms.
+For example, researchers have suggested approaches to characterise data sets~\cite{gebru2018datasheets,holland2018dataset}; automated decision-making systems~\cite{reisman2018algorithmic}; predictive models offered as a service accessible via an Application Programming Interface (API)~\cite{hind2018increasing}; ranking algorithms~\cite{yang2018nutritional}; AI \& ML explainability approaches~\cite{sokol2020explainability}; and privacy aspects of applications that collect, process and share user data~\cite{kelley2009nutrition} to ensure their high quality, transparency, reliability and accountability.
+Such efforts are laudable, however they may require the authors to understand the investigated system in detail, suffer from limited scope or be subject to time- and labour-intensive creation process, all of which can hinder their uptake or slow down the ML research and development cycle.
+Moreover, self-reporting -- and lack of external audits -- means that some of their aspects may be subjective, hence misrepresent the true behaviour of the underlying system, whether done intentionally or not.
+Certification, on the other hand, creates a need for external bodies, which seems difficult to achieve for all ML systems that somehow affect humans.